-The Chickaloon Village Traditional Council (CVTC) alleges that Alaska-based Usibelli Coal Mine (UCM) and Tokyobased J-Power have violated the OECD Guidelines with relation to the exploration permit and other activities related to the Wishbone Hill coal mine in Alaska, USA In 1997, UCM purchased coal mining leases for 8,000 acres near Wishbone Hill, within Chickaloon ancestral lands.
-The complainants allege that in 2010, pursuant to prior exploration and mining permits based upon 20year-old stale, inaccurate environmental and cultural data, UCM built a coal hauling and exploration road to the mine site less than 100 yards from the Chickaloon Tribal school, drilled up to 20 exploratory drill holes and excavated three trenches.
+The Chickaloon Native Village Traditional Council (CNVTC) alleges that Alaska-based Usibelli Coal Mine (UCM) and Tokyobased J-Power have violated the OECD Guidelines with relation to operations at the Wishbone Hill coal mine in Alaska, USA.
+In 1997, UCM purchased coal mining leases for 8,000 acres near Wishbone Hill, within Chickaloon ancestral lands.
+In 2010, UCM built a coal hauling and exploration road to the mine site less than 100 yards from the Chickaloon Tribal school, drilled up to 20 exploratory drill holes and excavated three trenches.
 The Wishbone Hill mine is expected to reach full production in 2012, and J-Power, a Japanese electric utility, is "the most likely purchaser" of coal from the mine.

-Specifically, the complainant contends that UCM has failed to contribute to sustainable development, violated the human rights of Chickaloon Tribal members, sought and accepted exemptions not contemplated in the statutory or regulatory framework, has failed to properly consult and disclose information to Tribal members, and has failed to prepare an appropriate environmental impact assessment for its Wishbone Hill activities.
+Specifically, the complainant contends that UCM has failed to contribute to sustainable development, has violated the human rights of Chickaloon Tribal members, has failed to properly consult and disclose information to Tribal members, and has failed to prepare an appropriate environmental impact assessment for its Wishbone Hill activities.
 According to the complainant, UCM's exploration activities were environmentally destructive, socially disruptive and undertaken without any Tribal consultation.
-The company has failed to provide the community with accurate information on the effects of its (proposed) activities on the survival of a culturally important salmon species and has ignored CVTC's considerable efforts to restore the salmon, decimated by previous coal mining.
-CVTC's. further alleges that UCM's environmental impact assessment is based on incomplete and false information about mammal (particularly moose), salmon and bird species and habitats and that it failed to adequately address the Tribe's concerns about water and health problems their religious and spiritual rights, their life-ways, ceremonies and spiritual relation to their ancestral lands.
+The company has failed to provide the community with accurate information on the effects of its (proposed) activities on the survival of a culturally important salmon species and has ignored CVTNC's considerable efforts to restore the salmon, decimated by previous coal mining.
+CNVTC further alleges that UCM's environmental impact assessment is based on incomplete and false information about mammal (particularly moose), salmon and bird species and habitats and that it failed to adequately address the Tribe's concerns about water and health problems their religious and spiritual rights, their life-ways, ceremonies and spiritual relation to their ancestral lands.